 Contact Iona's Admissions Office or your program coordinator for specific instructions and registration procedures.

-Mail-in and in-person registration is coordinated through your dedicated Learning in Retirement at Iona College (LIRIC) coordinator.
+Mail-in and in-person registration is coordinated through your dedicated Learning in Retirement at Iona University (LIRIC) coordinator.
 Please visit the LIRIC website for more information.

 Mode of Instruction

-Iona College offers traditional in-person courses.
+Iona University offers traditional in-person courses.
 Students must attend courses in-person at the designated times.
 Traditional courses may be enhanced via the use of Blackboard or other technologies.

 For Hybrid (HY, RHY, HYA, HYB) course sections, some class sessions are online and some class sessions are conducted on-site.
 Students who are based at one campus will need to travel to the other campus for on-site sessions that are scheduled by the instructor.